JorgeSarricolea/Messieurs-Suits-Rental/README.md

 - **CRUD:** The system has a complete CRUD for all products, quotes and users.

+- **Mockup:** I have designed the user interface mockups using Figma, where all available views (Desktop) can be seen.
+[Click here](https://www.figma.com/file/ICSKY2vCIdx3ckDrzeTBGx/Messieurs?type=design&node-id=0%3A1&mode=design&t=ewk26cilberKFbSM-1) to view the design.

 ## Contribution

 While contributions to this project are welcome.
 If you would like to contribute, feel free to fork this repository and submit a pull request.